blipk/gptroles/README.md

 ###### From pip
 Install the module and install desktop launcher integration:

-`pip install gptroles && ./install.sh`
+`pip install --no-cache-dir --upgrade --break-system-packages gptroles && ./install.sh`

 You can now run `GPTRoles Chat` from your sytem applications menu.